acrost/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765
 ```
-The mean and median are very close
+The mean is 10766.19 and the median is 10765.
+They are very close to each other.

 ## What is the average daily activity pattern?
 1. Make a time series plot of the average number of steps taken during a time interval